-The National Hemophilia Foundation’s (NHF) Medical and Scientific Advisory Council (MASAC) issued the following new documents, adopted by NHF’s Board of Directors in November 2012:
+The National Hemophilia Foundation’s (NHF’s) Medical and Scientific Advisory Council (MASAC) issued four new documents, which were adopted by NHF’s Board of Directors on February 28, 2020.

-MASAC Recommendations Concerning Products Licensed for the Treatment of Hemophilia and Other Bleeding Disorders encompasses the council’s most recent series of treatment recommendations, including information on currently available therapies.
+View and download MASAC Recommendations Concerning Products Licensed for the Treatment of Hemophilia and Other Bleeding Disorders.

 MASAC Document #260 was designed as a special supplement to the guidelines issued by the U.S. Centers for Disease Control and Prevention (CDC) in 2016 for prescribing opioids for chronic pain.
 Created by the Pain Initiative Task Force of MASAC, the document provides guidance for multi-disciplinary healthcare providers who intend to integrate these guidelines into the care of their bleeding disorder patients.
 The authors highlight special considerations for these patients and share practical advice for effectively managing their chronic pain.